 But what to do if the conflict has already happened?
 In this case, key action is stopping conflict before it can grow.
 Don't run away from conflict, and you will make your worker generate new ideas through discussion.
 Before talking about conflict, both sides of it should cool off.

 When everybody calms down, get the whole information about the conflict.
 Not only differences in opinions, but also misinformation and misunderstanding can lead to conflicts.
 Listen to both parties of the conflict carefully and refrain from jumping to conclusions.
 Then let team members explain their stance and suggest ways of resolving this situation.

-Specialists in cross-functional project management advise breaking team members into smaller groups and giving them an opportunity to freely discuss the problem.
+Specialists in web and mobile app development services advise breaking team members into smaller groups and giving them an opportunity to freely discuss the problem.
 With the help of this step, team members can move forward mutual understanding or agreement.
 Discuss in a whole one more time, try to find compromise and than make a final decision.
 After the conflict is over, compliment workers for their contribution to solving the conflict.

 During this phase employees really get down to business.
 Objectives are defined, everybody clearly knows what to do.

 It is a final stage when the team is dedicated to completing tasks.
 At the end of performing stage the project is done.
 Some experts also single out so-called adjourning stage.
 The work is done, so team members feel upset because they are going their separate ways.

 Obstacle: Failing to live up your expectations

 Reinforce the need for sharing information with you.
 Some workers can be afraid of telling you that they cannot live up expectations.
 Occasionally check the progress of the cross-functional group and discuss it with employees.
 Maybe, someone has low motivation or there are not enough resources.
 Then discuss with employees what cause difficulties and find the best solution.